even-even/vulture/README.md

-There's also a [GitHub Action for Vulture](https://github.com/gtkacz/vulture-action), a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=sebastienfi.dead-code-finder) and you can use Vulture programatically.
+There's also a [GitHub Action for Vulture](https://github.com/gtkacz/vulture-action), a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=sebastienfi.dead-code-finder) and you can use Vulture programmatically.
 For example:

 ``` python
 import vulture